tkrabel/python_random_boost/README.md

 Please feel free to test and give feedback on the algorithm.
 Also don't hesitate to contact me if you feel like it.

 FYI:
 I was issuing a feature request to the scikit-learn package so that Random Boost becomes part of the package.
-Understandably, they won't include it until it becomes mature and popular enough.
-I seem maturity is not an issue as it is just a small alteration of the code base, and I will now work on the popularity part by writing a paper.
+Understandably, the maintaining team won't include it until it becomes mature and popular enough.
+I deem maturity not to be an issue as it is just a small alteration of the code base, and I will now work on the popularity part by writing a paper.
 So stay tuned!